BrucePerens/recursive_generic/README.md

 ## Writing Delegation for the Wrapped Generic

-*If you are wrapping `Array` or `Hash`, you won't have to read this.
-All of the work below has been done for you.*
+*If you are wrapping `Array` or `Hash`, containing any type, you won't have to read this.
+All of the work below has already been done for you.*

 The generic is wrapped in a new class with a name you specify as the first argument to `recursive_generic`.
 This class includes `GenericWrapper(...)`.

-If you are wrapping `Array` or `Hash`, all of the work of delegating methods from your new class to the wrapped generic has already been done for you.
-Othewrise, you might have to write some delegation of methods from your new class to the wrapped generic.

 For *any* wrapped generic, all of the methods of `Iterable` and `Enumerable`, and `[]`, `[]?`, `[]=`, `clear`, `each`, and `size` are implemented for you.